Louis Attard Bowen Therapist

 Although the shoulder joint has the largest range of motion in the body, it is also the most unstable, and this can render it as one of the most problematic areas of our bodies.

 When shoulders become aggravated, they can become very painful.
-Effective, lasting pain relief requires addressing the underlying causes.
-The root causes can be varied, but by using advanced assessment methods we often find there are several contributing issues that need to be corrected before lasting relief can be experienced.
+For lasting results we must address the underlying causes.
+The root causes can be varied, but by using our assessment methods we often find there may be several contributing issues that need to be corrected before lasting results may be experienced.

 Picture

-Some of the shoulder complains we commonly treat with Bowen Therapy are:
+Some of the shoulder complains we commonly see in our clinic are:

 • Rotator cuff tears